 Trials ongoing and planned as can be found listed online.

-In Oxford, UK the RIDD trial has started in 2017, where patients with Dupuytren’s nodules who have not had any other treatment yet will be injected with a drug commonly used for Rheumatoid Arthritis, to see if it stops the progression.
-Laboratory studies have suggested it is likely to be effective.
-There are three centra involved in the trial: Livingstone, Oxford and East Grinstead.
-In this video prof Nanchahal explains a bit about it.
-Contact via email found on this page.
+In Oxford, UK the RIDD trial has started in 2017 and is now recruiting! where patients with Dupuytren’s nodules who have not had any other treatment yet will be injected with a drug commonly used for Rheumatoid Arthritis or a placebo, to see if it stops the progression.
+More information on the trial can be found on our Research page.
+The trial has now been extended to Edinburgh, and it is hoped soon patients from the whole of Scotland can apply there.

 In France a study on Percutaneous Aponeurotomy (=PNF, NA) and in particular the recurrence within two years.